tinymce/tinymce-docs/_includes/configuration/init-instance-callback.md

 ## init_instance_callback

-This option allows you to specify a function name to be executed each time an editor instance is initialized.
+The **init_instance_callback** option allows you to specify a function name to be executed each time an editor instance is initialized.
 The format of this function is `initInstance(editor)` where `editor` is the editor instance object reference.

 **Type:** `JavaScript Function`